Bindapp-org/.github/profile/README.md

 ![bind](https://imgur.com/a/eoZUZZl)

-Yes, we are building Bind.
+Hello, we are building Bind.
 A Gamified loyalty app for fashion Brands.